EsthGift/Stockify/README.md

 2. Open the project in IntelliJ IDEA.
 3. Open the terminal inside the project root directory.
 4. Build and clean the project:
+./gradlew clean
+Run the application using the App class in: com.stockify.platform.App
+Start entering commands in the terminal to manage your inventory